bigskysoftware/grugbrain.dev/index.md

 grug tempted reach for club when too much agile talk happen but always stay calm

-prototyping, tools and hiring good grugs better key to success software: agile process ok and help some but sometimes hurt taken too seriously, never silver club no matter what agile shaman say (danger!)
+prototyping, tools and hiring good grugs better key to success software: agile process ok and help some but sometimes hurt taken too seriously

+grug say [no silver club](https://en.wikipedia.org/wiki/No_Silver_Bullet) fix all software problems no matter what agile shaman say (danger!)

 # <a name="grug-on-refactoring"></a>[Refactoring](#grug-on-refactoring)